adhocteam/homework/README.md

 Ad Hoc homework problems
 ========================

-Each directory contains a homework problem, five in total.
+Each directory contains a homework problem, six in total.
 Please complete at least one--but not more than three--of the problems before submitting.
 Make sure to read the README in each directory, it will give you important information on completing each problem.

 This is an open-book test, so Google away, but please don't copy your work from pre-existing solutions you may find or ask